 The baked eggplant is kind of the star of the show in this Caponata recipe!
 Even if you feel intimidated by cooking with eggplant, give this recipe a try.
 Roasting eggplant it's the perfect way to bring out its mild-yet-rich flavor.
 We suggest leaving the skin on, tossing the eggplant in oil and spices, and providing plenty of space between each piece of eggplant on the pan.
 This will leave you with perfectly roasted eggplant!

-Caponata is delicious served as an antipasto with crispy toasted bread!
+Caponata is delicious when served as an antipasto with crispy toasted bread!
 It’s a delicious appetizer to add to a cheeseboard.
-You could mix it in with cooked pasta for a tasty pasta salad or use it as a topping in your favorite sandwich or wrap!
+You could mix it in with cooked pasta for a tasty pasta salad, use it as a topping in your favorite sandwich or wrap, or make it a dinner by adding it to toasted rustic bread and placing a sunny-side-up egg on top.

 Enjoy Caponata as a relish dished over your favorite grilled or roasted protein or grilled vegetables.
-We’ve even added it to eggs before!
+We’ve even added it to eggs while making an omelet!
 It keeps really well in the refrigerator and we think the leftovers taste better.
-This makes it great to make ahead for parties, dinner, or barbeques!
+This makes it great to make ahead for parties, dinners, or barbeques!

 Variations of Caponata